 You don't want fame.
-Not People magazine fame anyway.
-The CEO of Goldman Sachs got People fame—for being nearly indicted by Congress for a whole host of wrong-doings.
-Nothing was ever proven but he'd take back that kind of fame in a heartbeat if he could.
+Not People magazine fame, anyway.
+The CEO of Goldman Sachs got that kind of fame...for nearly becoming indicted by Congress for a whole host of wrong-doings.
+Nothing was ever proven, but we bet he'd take back that kind of fame in a heartbeat if he could.

-You DO want to be famous among the 75 or so CEOs and CFOs who you…"service."
-You want to be famously known as The Man or The Woman who just "owns" her space.
+You do, however, want to be famous among the seventy-five or so CEOs and CFOs whom you serve.
+You want to be famously known as The Man or The Woman who just "owns" his or her space.
 The go-to person for advice, a calm in a storm, a set of logical answers in a crisis.
-In return for being sought after, you get all kinds of perks including bigger bonuses (or boni) inside of your bank.
-You can start your own, by the way.
-All you need is clients willing to pay you to rent your brain.
-Utilities included.
+In return for being sought after, you get all kinds of perks, including bigger bonuses (or boni) inside of your bank.